Contact Us 1-800-596-4880

 Before You Begin

 Most connector operations and components provide at least one field that accepts DataWeave expressions and scripts.
-In the configuration panel for a component, these fields are identified by an fx above the field.
-In the XML, these fields have #[] markup.
+In the configuration panel for a component, the fx button indicates that the field accepts an expression.
+In the XML, these fields have the #[] markup.
 Expression fields accept DataWeave expressions, including DataWeave functions and Mule event data, such as payload, attributes, and vars.

 1. Open a component that accepts expressions from the canvas in your implementation or integration project.

-2. Click fx above the field to change the field from a string field to an expression field.
-For example:
+2. Click fx to change the field from a string field to an expression field.

-The markup #[] in the fx field also appears in the XML to indicate that the field is for an expression, for example:
+The markup #[] in the fx field also appears in the XML to indicate that the field is for an expression.

 <set-variable variableName="variableName" value="#[]"